Lucas Bersamin: Legal career

 In March 2003, Bersamin was elevated to the Court of Appeals by President Gloria Macapagal Arroyo.
 In April 2009, Bersamin was elevated by President Arroyo to associate justice of the Supreme Court of the Philippines.
+In July 2016, Bersamin was one of the Arroyo-appointed justices who voted to acquit Arroyo on the charges of plunder.

+Bersamin was the ponente when the Supreme Court allowed Juan Ponce Enrile to post bail, disregarding the Ombudsman's argument that the Philippine Constitution disallows the posting of bail by people charged with plunder.

+Bersamin was among the associate justices who voted in November 2016 to allow the burial of the late dictator Ferdinand Marcos at the Libingan ng mga Bayani.

+In October 2017, Bersamin voted to uphold the warrant of arrest against Senator Leila de Lima.
+In December 2017, Bersamin voted to allow Duterte to extend for the third time martial law in Mindanao.

+In August 2018, Bersamin voted to reverse the Ombudsman's indictment for plunder of Senator Jinggoy Estrada.

 Bersamin was one of the associate justices who voted in favor of the quo warranto petition against Maria Lourdes Sereno, which led to the appointment of Teresita Leonardo-de Castro as new chief justice of the Philippines, replacing Maria Lourdes Sereno.
 President Rodrigo Duterte appointed Bersamin as the new chief justice on November 26, 2018, succeeding Teresita de Castro.

 GSIS chairperson

 Official portrait of Bersamin during his tenure as GSIS Chairman from November 26, 2018 to October 18, 2019.

 On February 6, 2020, Bersamin was appointed by Duterte to be the chairperson of the Government Service Insurance System (GSIS) and a member of the agency's board of trustees.
 He will serve the unexpired term of former GSIS president Jesus Clint Aranas, which ended on June 30, 2020.